programmfabrik/easydb-documentation/en/webfrontend/administration/base-config/base-config.md

 ## CMS

+Connecting CMS-Systems in easydb works via [Plugins](/webfrontend/datamanagement/features/plugins/plugins.html).
 The settings for the connection of CMS systems are made here.

 | CMS | Input field | Description |
 | - | - | - |